wazuh/wazuh-qa/docs/tests/integration/test_agentd/test_agentd_reconnection.md

-# Test AgentD reconnection
+# Test wazuh-agentd reconnection

 ## Overview

-These tests will check that, during enrollment, the agent re-establishes communication with the manager under different situations that interrupt it.
+These tests will check if, during enrollment, the agent re-establishes communication with the manager under different situations that interrupt it.

 ## Objective